2021 Premier Volleyball League Open Conference

-The 2021 Premier Volleyball League Open Conference was the tenth conference of the Premier Volleyball League (37th conference of the former Shakey's V-League) and its first conference as a professional league.
+The 2021 Premier Volleyball League Open Conference was the tenth conference of the Premier Volleyball League, its first conference as a professional league, and the only conference of the 2021 season.
 The conference started on July 17, 2021 and ended on August 13, 2021, at the PCV Socio-Civic and Cultural Center in Bacarra, Ilocos Norte in a bubble.
 The PVL has been approved by the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF-EID) to begin team practices to be followed by the official start of the 2021 season.

 In January 2021, it was reported that Motolite filed a leave of absence from the league and released all of its players.
 The Philippine Army Lady Troopers will participate as a guest team.

-Five teams from Philippine Super Liga joined the PVL – Cignal HD Spikers, PLDT Home Fibr Power Hitters, Chery Tiggo Crossovers, Sta.
-Lucia Lady Realtors and F2 Logistics Cargo Movers.
+Five teams from Philippine Super Liga joined the PVL – Chery Tiggo Crossovers, Cignal HD Spikers, F2 Logistics Cargo Movers, PLDT Home Fibr Power Hitters and Sta.
+Lucia Lady Realtors.
 On July 9, 2021, F2 Logistics announced it will not participate in the Open Conference citing injuries and lack of training due to difficulties maintaining their training bubble.

 A newly-established team, the UAC Power Hitters, joined the league but announced in June that it will not compete in the Open Conference as it has not formed a team in time for the conference.